philippinespire/pire_lcwgs_data_processing/README.md

 **`fieldNotes`**
 - For Albatross: check for notes in the site on the “[Philippine Albatross Collections working copy](https://www.google.com/maps/d/edit?mid=1leLurkYXC3FezrY59AhoU0QTjvi4fsIl&amp;usp=sharing)” Google Map.
 - For Contemporary: copy or summarize from the field notes (file path: Database/Field Collections) if you are able to access them.
-Otherwise, ask Brendan, giving him your species name and collection date.
+Otherwise, ask the project owner, giving them the species name and collection date.

 **`tissueID`**
 - This will be the exact same as your first column, `materialSampleID`.